Swiss police press charges against anti-Davos protesters

 ZURICH Swiss police will charge more than 100 demonstrators with breaching the peace after they rallied in Bern Saturday to protest against the World Economic Forum that holds its annual meeting in Davos this week.

-The protesters, some wearing masks, began an unauthorized demonstration but were stopped by police in Bern, 270 km (170 miles) west of the Davos ski resort, where the global elite will gather for the forum which opens Wednesday.
+The protesters, some wearing masks, began an unauthorised demonstration but were stopped by police in Bern, 270 km west of the Davos ski resort, where the global elite will gather for the forum which opens Wednesday.

 Some protesters threw fire crackers and missiles at police but caused no material damage, police said in a statement.